lupyuen/lupyuen.github.io/src/ci2.md

 2024-10-20 17:39:09
 ```

-TODO: Build a single target?
+_What about building a Single Target?_

+Suppose we wish to build `ox64:nsh`.
+Just change this...

 ```bash
 cd nuttx/tools/ci ;
 ./cibuild.sh -c -A -N -R testlist/$job.dat ;
 ```

-To
+To this...

 ```bash
 cd nuttx ;
 tools/configure.sh ox64:nsh ;
 make ;
 ```

+TODO

 _What if we could run the CI Jobs on our own Ubuntu PCs?
 Without any help from GitHub Actions?_